keelback-code/odd-art-history/README.md

 The project was deployed using GitHub pages.
 The steps to deploy using GitHub pages are:
 * In the repository, click the 'Settings' tab, which is the furthest to the right
 * Scroll down until you see the 'Pages' tab, which will be in the menu on the left hand side
-* Underneath the 'Source' heading, open the drop down and choose the 'master' branch to buid from
+* Underneath the 'Source' heading, open the drop down and choose the 'master' branch to build from
-* Click 'Save' and the site will be link will appear in a blue box.
+* Click 'Save' and the site link will appear in a blue box.
 After a few moments the box will turn green and then the site will be live.

 The live link is:
 [Odd Art History](https://elyserh.github.io/odd-art-history/)